QubitPi/management-blogs/docs/_posts/2021-08-20-openstack.md

 For a user of a massively scalable OpenStack public cloud, there are no expectations for control over security, performance, or availability.
 Users expect only SLAs related to uptime of API services, and very basic SLAs for services offered.
-It is the user’s responsibility to address these issues on their own.
+It is the user's responsibility to address these issues on their own.
 The exception to this expectation is the rare case of a massively scalable cloud infrastructure built for a private or government organization that has specific requirements.